-- Consent to share: the people who reasonably need to know, for instance to teach or support the student effectively, can be given the information necessary to perform their role.
-The information will be kept confidential to those people. - Completely confidential: access is restricted to the person to whom the student disclosed their disability but it has been explained to the student that the member of staff to whom they have disclosed may need to discuss their disclosure with their manager.
-This may limit the adjustments which can be made and some adjustments may be impossible.
-Alternative adjustments may be possible that that ensure the disclosure remains private while still meeting the needs of the student as far as reasonably possible.
+Consent to share (staff, or staff & students): only the people who reasonably need to know, for instance to teach or support the student effectively, can be given the information necessary to perform their role.
+The information will be kept confidential to those people.

+Completely confidential: access is restricted to the person to whom the student disclosed their disability, but it has been explained to the student that the member of staff to whom they have disclosed may need to discuss their disclosure with their manager.
+This may limit the adjustments which can be made, and some adjustments may not be possible.
+Alternative adjustments may be possible that that ensure the disclosure remains private whilst still meeting the needs of the student as far as reasonably possible.